Dr Now Diet Plan

 What is the Dr Now Diet Plan?

-The "Dr. Now Diet" refers to the diet plan popularized by Dr. Younan Nowzaradan, a renowned bariatric surgeon best known for his work on the reality television show "My 600-lb Life."
-This diet is specifically designed for extremely obese individuals, often as a prerequisite to bariatric surgery.
+The "Dr. Now Diet," also known as the Dr. Nowzaradan diet, was developed by Dr. Younan Nowzaradan, a renowned bariatric surgeon best known for his work on the reality television show "My 600-lb Life."
+This diet is specifically designed for extremely obese individuals, often as a prerequisite to weight-loss surgery or bariatric surgery.
 The primary goal of the diet is to initiate significant weight loss, improve surgery safety, and instill long-term healthy eating habits.

 Central to the Dr. Now Diet is a drastic reduction in daily caloric intake, typically limited to around 1,200 calories per day.
 This low-calorie diet focuses on high-protein, low-carb, and low-fat foods.
 It emphasizes consuming lean proteins, such as chicken, turkey, and fish, and various non-starchy vegetables.
 Fruits are included but in moderation, given their natural sugar content.
 Processed foods, sugary snacks, high-calorie fruits, starchy vegetables, and refined carbohydrates are notably excluded from the diet.